 What Is Fair Housing?

 Fair housing is the right of a person to choose housing free from discrimination.
 In the housing market, “discrimination” means a practice that limits housing choice because of someone’s particular trait.
 Only certain traits are protected under the law.
 Under the federal law, those traits are race, color, religion, gender, national origin, familial status (families with children), and disability.
-In Illinois, the law protects the same traits as federal law plus ancestry, age, military or military discharge status, marital status, protective order status, and sexual orientation.
+In Illinois, the law protects the same traits as federal law plus ancestry, age, military or military discharge status, marital status, protective order status, pregnancy status, arrest record and sexual orientation.

 For more information about fair housing, visit: